Glossary of Terms

 STORMWATER MANAGEMENT LAKE

-A stormwater management lake is a body of water that is designated to collect and contain stormwater from a surrounding area.
+A stormwater management lake is a body of water designated to collect and contain stormwater from a surrounding area.
 The lake may be natural or man-made.

 A basement sump is a pit in the ground under the basement floor that collects excess groundwater from weeping tile or surrounding soil.